 Director of the Early Education Initiative and Learning Technologies Project at New America

 by Senior Policy Advisor Steven Hicks

-Steven: How did you begin your career in early learning?
+Steven: Can you talk a little bit about how you began your career in early learning?

-Steven: What can be done at the State level in improving the quality of early learning?
+Steven: Can you talk about what the role of New America plays in improving the quality of early learning?

-Steven: Why is the President’s proposal to provide high-quality early learning programs for our children important to our country and what do you see as some of the challenges and opportunities?
+Steven: Why you think the President’s proposal to offer high-quality preschool to all children is important to our country and what do you see as some of the challenges and some of the opportunities?